BvmvB/pretty-typescript-react/README.md

 # pretty-typescript-react
-Config for Typescript, ESLint, Prettier used in React projects
+Config for Typescript, ESLint, Prettier used in React projects.